RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 The supporting functions are intended to be used in currently 2 Julia projects (also under development), ROSStanPluto.jl and ROSTuringPluto.jl.

+## Approach

+The approach taken in ROSBase.jl and associated projects is different from StatisticalRethinking.jl.
+In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
+I am no longer happy with the complexity that introduced.
+In ROSBase.jl all functions work on DataFrames.
+It's up to the notebooks to create appropriate DataFrames.

 ## Versions

 ### Version 0.1.0